knassar702/blogsite/content/blog/initgriti_curl.md

 If all validations are fine, the backend will send an HTTP request with the value of the url parameter and the image name to upload the image

-Alsi the Curl is executing by subprocess.run with Shell=True flag, which means it's use shell
+Also the Curl is executing by subprocess.run with Shell=True flag, which means it's use shell

 We're good, I thought I could inject some payloads with quotes and get RCE, and say yayyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy